 As a result, a covered entity must develop and implement policies and procedures to reasonably limit the uses and disclosures to the minimum necessary.

-Privacy Personnel: A covered entity must designate a privacy official responsible for developing and implementing its privacy policies and procedures, and a contact person for receiving complaints and providing individuals with information on the covered entity’s privacy practices.
+A covered entity must designate a privacy official responsible for developing and implementing its privacy policies and procedures, and a contact person for receiving complaints and providing individuals with information on the covered entity’s privacy practices.

-Mitigation: A covered entity must mitigate any harmful effect caused by the use or disclosure of protected health information by its workforce or business associates.
+A covered entity must mitigate any harmful effect caused by the use or disclosure of protected health information by its workforce or business associates.

-Data Safeguards: A covered entity must maintain reasonable and appropriate administrative, technical, and physical safeguards to prevent intentional or unintentional use or disclosure of protected health information.
+A covered entity must maintain reasonable and appropriate administrative, technical, and physical safeguards to prevent intentional or unintentional use or disclosure of protected health information.
 For instance, some examples of data safeguards could include shredding documents containing PHI before discarding them, securing medical records with a lock and key or passcode, and limiting access to keys or passcodes.

-Complaints: A covered entity must have procedures for individuals to file complaints about its compliance with its privacy policies and procedures.
+A covered entity must have procedures for individuals to file complaints about its compliance with its privacy policies and procedures.

-Ensuring compliance with the above administrative requirements is time-consuming. aNetwork’s HIPAA Compliance package covers all the requirements set forth by HIPAA.
+Additionally, ensuring compliance with the above administrative requirements is time-consuming. aNetwork’s HIPAA Compliance package covers all the requirements set forth by HIPAA.
 Contact us today to get started.

 The Department of Health and Human Services, Office for Civil Rights (OCR) enforces HIPAA requirements and conducts complaint investigations and compliance reviews.

-OCR will seek the cooperation of covered entities and provide technical assistance to help them comply voluntarily with the Privacy Rule.
+Also, OCR will seek the cooperation of covered entities and provide technical assistance to help them comply voluntarily with the Privacy Rule.